Updated: Oct 31

 Post-biotics: Post-biotics are compounds that our microbiome produce.
 Yup, those little creatures are there for a reason!
 They produce anti-inflammatory short chain fatty acids that have many key roles in gut health.

 Regulate gut motility (so you have 1-3 healthy poops per day)

 They are fuel sources for your intestinal cells, giving your gut energy to work properly

 Are anti-neoplastic, meaning they help protect against cancer

 They support our TReg cells which balance our immune system

 Now, you are probably thinking, "How do I get more SCFAs in my life?"

 Welp, it’s pretty simple, eat more vegetables!
 Check out modrn's Food Strategy Guide and learn how to optimize your pre and post biotics.

-To learn about how the Network of Care at MODRN can help you achieve your gut health goals, schedule a complimentary 15 minute consult today!
+To learn about how the Network of Care at MODRN can help you achieve your gut health goals, become a patient today!